Yugoslav People's Army: Anniversaries and rewards

 22 December was established as the Yugoslav People's Army Day.
 On that day all units and organizations within JNA including other Yugoslavia states bodies celebrated the day the JNA was founded.
 Prestigious awards were given on that day: they were called dvadesetdrugi decembar.
 Rewards were given to anyone who had contributed to the defence of Yugoslavia in some way including military, scientific, economic or another contribution.
 Winners of such awards were highly praised in media and among the populace.
 Every ten years, special medals were awarded on 22 December.
 It was last promoted by the JNA general, the winner of the 22 December reward and JNA silver star medal.
 Major general Ener Taso died on 12 December 2018.

 Industry

-The arms industry was dominant in the Yugoslav economy.
+Defence industry played a central role in the Yugoslav economy and political system.
+SR Bosnia and Herzegovina hosted over 40% of the federal defence industry, including the majority of its small arms production.
 With annual exports of $3 billion, it was twice as large as the second largest industry, tourism.

 Several companies in Yugoslavia produced airplanes and combat aircraft, most notably SOKO of Mostar, with the Soko J-22 Orao being its best known product.
 There was also Zastava Arms for firearms and artillery.
 Another important manufacturer was Utva in Serbia.
 The Yugoslav military–industrial complex produced tanks (most notably, the M-84), armored vehicles (BOV APC, BVP M-80), various artillery pieces (mortars, multiple rocket launchers, howitzers), anti-aircraft weapons, as well as various types of infantry weapons and other equipment.